 When is it Time to Consider Adoption Counseling?

 Every parent knows children go through hard times as they grow up.
-Knowing when your child’s difficulties are due to the challenges of growing older and when they are due to the challenges of adoption can be tricky.
-Adoption counseling can be a great asset for adopted children and their families.
-However, you need to decide when it’s time to pursue counseling.
-Here are a few ways to know when that time has come.
+Knowing when your child’s difficulties are due to the challenges of growing older and when they are related to adoption can be tricky.
+Adoption counseling can be a great asset for children who are adopted and their families.
+Here are a few ways to know when it is a good time to pursue counseling.

 Do All Adopted Children Need Counseling?

-However, not all adopted children need therapy.
-Indeed, many studies have found that adopted children are, in general, just as psychologically healthy as children living in their birth families.
-But at the same time, adopted children do also face unique challenges, and counseling can help them deal with their issues and work through problems.
+While not all adopted children need therapy. adopted children do face unique challenges, and counseling can help them deal with their questions and work through complex feelings.

-For parents, the question then becomes: how do you know when to pursue professional counseling for your child and when do you instead try to work out issues as a family?
+For parents, the question then becomes: how do you know when to pursue professional counseling for your child?

 When to Seek Counseling